cambiotraining/sars-cov-2-genomics/04-consensus.md

 If we were interested in confirming this mutation, we could do an independent PCR followed by Sanger sequencing, for example.

 Although this was not part of the question, it is also worth noting that the primer "nCoV-2019_73_LEFT" starts very near this deletion.
-And we can see that this PCR amplicon had very poor amplification in this sample.
+In the MultiQC report, we can see that this PCR amplicon had very poor amplification in this sample.
 One possibility is that the deletion interfered with the primer efficiency in this sample.

 Generally, we don't need to confirm every single mutation obtained from our analysis.